pranavpr/cardinfo.github.io/_posts/2019-12-19-hdfc-bank-infinia-credit-card-review.md

 HDFC Bank Infinia Credit Card comes in dark blue color with design similar to [HDFC Bank Regalia Credit Card](/hdfc-bank-regalia-credit-card-review/).
 It's available on Visa Infinite as well as MasterCard World platform and is enabled for contactless transactions.

 {% include tip.html tip="Visa Infinite has relatively more benefits than MasterCard World.
-Given a choice, opt former over latter." %}
+Given a choice, opt for former over latter." %}

 <!-- prettier-ignore -->
 * TOC